AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-kafka-streaming-operations.md

 Schema Registry, ksqlDB, and other Confluent Platform components that store metadata in Kafka topics (rather than ZooKeeper) are also mostly unaffected from an operational standpoint.
 Check version compatibility tables for each component before upgrading the broker.

 The clearest near-term win from 4.0 for most teams is not the architectural change but the operational simplification.
-Running one fewer distributed system—with its own leader election, connection pooling, Jute serialization format, and 4-letter word commands—reduces the number of things that can fail at 2 a.m.
+Running one fewer distributed system, with its own leader election, connection pooling, Jute serialization format, and 4-letter word commands, reduces the number of things that can fail at 2 a.m.

 ---